BACHELOR OF ARTS (PSYCHOLOGY) – 3 Years NQF Level 7

 - The knowledge and skills to critically read academic books, journals and online material, and to carry out their own independent research.

-- The attainment of academic writing skills with special expertise in the APA (American Psychological Association) referencing system.
+- The attainment of academic writing skills with special expertise in the APA referencing system.

 - The accomplishment of particular capabilities and skills necessary to succeed in their lives on a professional, personal, and community basis.

-For further information, including, Graduate Attributes, further studies, employment opportunities, and a breakdown of the concentration and curriculum, please see page 105 of our Prospectus.
-The Prospectus can be found on our downloads page.
+For further information, including, Graduate Attributes, employment opportunities, and a breakdown of the concentration and curriculum, please see pages 98 to 117 of our Prospectus.